EliorL/pong_game/README.md

 #### Game Features:

-- The game continues save players score to a file.
+- The game continues update players score during runtime.
 - The ball's speed increase as the game progresses.

 #### How to Run the Game: